http://www.altenergymag.com/news_detail.php?pr_id=1204

 And it really works!
 The steel and ceramic radiator collects and

-burning), and gently radiates the heat from the candle into your
+not burning), and gently radiates the heat from the candle into

-room.
-(Add essential oil to the top plate for aromatherapy.)
+your room.
+(Add essential oil to the top plate for

-and ceramic components the candle heater is just over 9 inches
+steel and ceramic components the candle heater is just over 9

-tall and just under 7 inches wide and deep.
-It weighs over four
+inches tall and just under 7 inches wide and deep.
+It weighs

 The steel and ceramic radiator is comprised of three nested